mkezfarias/tech-me/README.md

 <img src=https://miro.medium.com/max/1378/1*1E7XyOwEvuF12uGR4etgRw.png>

-WebRTC allows peer-to-peer in-browser video calls relatively easy for advanced developers.
-Luckily, there are other options for beginners and intermediate level developers.
+WebRTC allows peer-to-peer in-browser video calls 'relatively easy' for advanced developers, and not so much for everyone else.

+Luckily, there are other options for beginners and intermediate level developers, which we'll cover in this tutorial.

 In this tutorial, we will be using the Daily.co API to create a ‘tutoring website for devs’ that will work with embedded video chat sessions in our Rails app.
 We are building from the ground-up, if you already have an app, you might want to start in step 6.